skochar1/career/README.md

 - Embedding cache: ~50MB for 1000 jobs
 - Session cache: ~2MB per active user
 - Database storage: 4KB per job for embedding data

+#### Algorithm Design Philosophy

+The matching algorithm is designed to balance precision with flexibility:

+**Cross-Domain Compatibility**: Professionals can discover relevant opportunities across different but related fields.
+For example, a data engineer with Python and SQL skills will receive meaningful match scores for backend development roles, even if the job title doesn't directly match their background.

+**Skills-Based Prioritization**: The algorithm emphasizes actual technical capabilities over job titles or department labels, recognizing that many skills are transferable across domains.

+**Requirement-Focused Scoring**: Higher weight is given to job requirements rather than just general skill overlap, ensuring that matches are based on what employers actually need.

+### Recent Optimizations (v2.1)

+**Performance Improvements**:
+- Reduced AI analysis from 50 to 20 top candidates for faster response times
+- Optimized batch processing for improved API efficiency
+- Enhanced caching mechanisms for repeat queries

+**Algorithm Refinements**:
+- Balanced matching weights to prevent over-selectivity
+- Improved cross-domain matching capabilities
+- Enhanced job title keyword integration
+- Better handling of transferable skills

 ### Technical Implementation Details